Global jump filters and quasi-likelihood analysis for volatility: Simulation Studies

-{\colorg Next, we investigate the estimation results of global threshold method.
-Since the estimator depends on the parameter $\alpha$, we need to check the stability of the estimator with respect to the parameter $\alpha$.
+} Next, we investigate the estimation results of {\rev the} global threshold method. {\colred In this section, we set the number of samples $n = 5,000$ to let the biases of the estimators as small as possible.} Since the estimator depends on the parameter $\alpha$, we check the stability of the estimator with respect to the parameter $\alpha$.
 Remember that too small $\alpha$ is not able to detect jumps effectively, but too large $\alpha$ mistakenly eliminates small increments driven by the Brownian motion which should be used to construct the likelihood function of the continuous part.
 So there would be a suitable level $\alpha$.

-Figure 4 shows that the estimation results of the global threshold estimator $\hat{\sigma}^{M, \alpha}_n$ and the one-step estimator $\check{\sigma}^{M, \alpha}_n$ with $\alpha$ ranging in $(0, 1)$. } From this figure, we see that the global threshold estimator is {\colorg somewhat} unstable with respect to $\alpha$.
-For large $\alpha$, estimates deviate from the true value since the estimator eliminates too many small increments that are driven by the continuous (Brownian) part in this case.
-For small $\alpha$, however, the estimator leaves almost all increments, including jumps to be eliminated for estimation of the diffusion parameter.

-As the figure shows, for suitably small $\alpha$, the estimate $\hat{\sigma}^{M, \alpha}_n$ is well close to $\sigma$.
-But the suitable $\alpha$ depends on the model.
-Hence, when we use this approach, we should check the accuracy of the jump detection by using wide range of $\alpha$.

-But we also see that the one-step estimator {\colorr $\check{\sigma}^{M, \alpha}_n$} tends to stabilize the original global threshold estimator {\colorr $\hat{\sigma}^{M, \alpha}_n$}. {\colorb Here we used the parameter $\delta_0 = 1/5$, $\delta_1^{(k)} = 4/9$ and thus $p_n^{(k)} = (n - \lfloor n^{4/9} \rfloor) / n$ in the definition of the moving threshold quasi likelihood function in (\ref{300225-21}). } This result suggests that, to obtain better estimate of parameters, it is advisable not only to check better $\alpha$ for jump detection, but also to apply the one-step modification to avoid the strong dependence on $\alpha$ of the estimator.

-Finally, Figure 5 shows estimation results of local and global threshold estimator.
-Obviously, the (one-step) global threshold estimator works better than the local threshold estimator.
-Note that in the case $\rho = 1/3$ the estimate of the diffusion parameter $\sigma$ deviates from the true value considerably.

-As we can see from this figure, the (one-step) global threshold estimator is the most robust to the choice of tuning parameter $\alpha$, contrary to the case of the local threshold estimator, which highly depends on the tuning parameter $\rho$.
-This result implies that our approach would be better solution to obtain stable estimates of diffusion parameters.